martyphee/markdown-cv/index.md

   - Geosharding Deliveroo into country specific regions so one regional failure didn't bring down everything
   - Keeping the monolith running including major Ruby upgrades
   - Helped keeping Deliveroo PSD2 compliant in all of our EU regions
-  - Worked our Postgres instances to make sure they'd scale and handle our increasing load
+  - Managed our Postgres instances to make sure they'd scale and handle our increasing load

 Core tech
   - Ruby on Rails